How To Apply

-Answer:The two-year full time Master's degree in Hospital & Healthcare Management focuses on equipping students with the knowledge and skills required for the management of healthcare organizations.
-Be it Hospitals, Pharmaceuticals, IT, Insurance, Clinical research, Equipment, Manufacturing, Public healthcare establishment, Consultancies, NGOs, Wellness industry and others as may evolve.
+Answer:The two-year full time Master's degree in Hospital & Healthcare Management is a residential programme which focuses on equipping students with the knowledge and skills required for the management of healthcare organizations.
+Be it Hospitals, Pharmaceuticals , IT, Insurance, Clinical research, Equipment, Manufacturing, Public healthcare establishment, Consultancies, NGOs, Wellness industry and others as may evolve.
 The programme aims at adopting a synergistic blend of academic knowledge and practical intricacies of the field to create professionals.
 Adept at identifying practical problems and using time tested and emerging managerial techniques to arrive at the most appropriate solution.
 Thus, along with core management subjects the programme focuses on healthcare related subjects in great detail.

 10. Is there placement assistance?